yunfanY-bot/flight-search/RESULTS.md

 For example:

-## we input LAX as the departure airport and PVG as the destination airport,
+## We input LAX as the departure airport and PVG as the destination airport,

 it shows that